rehierl/node-tree-outliner/3-1-0-design-2.md

 Because of that, any node belongs to a section, if it is subsequent to the section's first and presequent to the section's last node.

+**CLARIFICATION**
+Once closed, a section is fully defined/specified.
+That is, because no subsequent node will, by definition, have any further effect on it.

 <!-- ======================================================================= -->
 ## derived statements